-4) The format of the documents should be the same wherever possible to aid in the readability of the documents for the Boards and the public.
+4) The formats of the documents should be the same wherever possible to aid in the readability of the documents for the Boards and the public.

-5) A narrative summary should be included in the School budget document.
-This summary should emphasize the updates to the format and include suggestions as to “how to use the document” The summary should state how this year’s document differs from last year’s document – The summary should also focus on the major changes and big drivers.
+5) A narrative summary should be included in the School Budget Book.
+This summary should emphasize the updates to the format and include suggestions as to “how to use the document” The summary should state how this year’s Budget Book differs from last year’s document.
+The summary should also focus on the major changes and big drivers of budget increases, such as student enrollment.

-6) Staff should review the Frequently Asked Questions incorporated in the document in a previous year and begin to bring this concept back into the two documents
+6) Staff should review the Frequently Asked Questions incorporated in the County’s Budget Document in a previous year and begin to bring this concept back into the School and County Budget Books

-7) The School Division should consider incorporating Key Performance Indicators (KPIs) into sections of the document that would be appropriate for them.
+7) The School Division should consider incorporating Key Performance Indicators (KPIs) into sections of the Budget Book that would be appropriate for them.

-8) Staff should consider ways to jointly display budget documents on the County’s websites
+8) Staff should consider ways to jointly display the School and County Budget Books on the County’s websites.

 Possible New Initiatives to Consider

-1) Include/incorporate a program inventory into School Division’s document in future years.
+1) Include/incorporate a program inventory into School’sBudget Book in future years.